 Fiona graduated from Northumbria University in 2004 with a BSc (Hons) in Food Science and Nutrition.
 Following a year working within the food industry in a product development role, she returned to Northumbria University in 2006 to complete an MSc in Nutrition and Psychological Sciences.
 She joined the BPNRC in May 2007 as a research assistant and has been involved in various projects investigating the cognitive impact of nutritional interventions.
 Between 2008-2016 Fiona then conducted a PhD exploring novel methodological approaches for investigating the cognitive effects of a range of nutritional interventions (caffeine, L-theanine, herbal extracts (Ginkgo Biloba and Panax Ginseng) and beetroot juice).
 This included the use of neuroimaging (EEG and NIRS) and measures of metabolism.
 Fiona is now a post-doctoral researcher with the lab.

 Ellen graduated from Northumbria University in 2016 with a BSc (Hons) Psychology and completed the MRes Psychology the following year.
-During this time Ellen has conducted multiple research projects; both her own course research projects and sponsored trials within the BPNRC during several internship placements.
+During this time Ellen conducted multiple research projects; both her own course research projects and sponsored trials within the BPNRC during several internship placements.
 These were all nutrition trials and involved training on the labs neuroimaging and indirect calorimetry equipment.
-Ellen begins her part industrially funded (Evolva SA) PhD in 2017, investigating resveratrol and its effects on the microbiome, health, blood flow and cognition and is supervised by Drs Emma Wightman, John Lodge, Darren Smith and Professor David Kennedy.
+Ellen began her part industrially funded (Evolva SA) PhD in 2017, investigating resveratrol and its effects on the microbiome, health, blood flow and cognition and is supervised by Drs Emma Wightman, Darren Smith and Professor David Kennedy.
 Ellen is now a Senior Research Assistant within the lab and is a fully trained phlebotomist.

 Dr John Lodge